 The site lies within the area settled following the Commissioners’ Plan of 1811.
 Created by New York City Mayor De Witt Clinton (1769-1828), the commission was charged with planning the orderly development of Manhattan north of Houston Street.
 The planners agreed on a system of rectangular blocks, extending from 14th Street through Washington Heights, designed to maximize the efficiency of construction and travel throughout Manhattan.
 Known as the grid system, the plan arranged 12 north-south avenues perpendicular to 155 east-west cross streets.

 The plan provided for parks to be located on 53rd, 66th, 77th, and 120th Streets.
-The Commissioners Plan of 1811 astutely predicted the exponential residential growth that would occur during the 19th and 20th centuries.
-However, the plan failed to include the park acreage necessary to provide adequate recreation for the growing population.
-In 1867 Andrew Haswell Green, Commissioner and Comptroller of Central Park, recommended that a park be located in Morningside Heights.
-He argued that it would be “very expensive” and “very inconvenient” to extend the Manhattan street grid over the area’s severe topography.
+The Commissioners’ Plan of 1811 astutely predicted the exponential residential growth that would occur later in the 19th century.
+However, the plan, as realized, failed to include the park acreage necessary to provide adequate recreation for the growing population.
+In 1867, Andrew Haswell Green, Commissioner and Comptroller of Central Park, recommended that a park be located in Morningside Heights.
+He argued that it would be “very expensive” and “very inconvenient” to extend the Manhattan street grid over the area’s irregular topography.

 Directions to Morningside Park

 - 21st CENTURY PARK SYSTEM: NYC PARKS CELEBRATES $5.6 MILLION OF INVESTMENT IN HARLEM PARKS

 - NYC PARKS AND THE CITY GARDENS CLUB CELEBRATE BEAUTIFICATION PROJECT IN MORNINGSIDE PARK